namespacebilibili/PTGM-Kitchen/README.md

 export DATA_DIR=./data
 ```

-Finally, install **our fork** of the [D4RL benchmark](https://github.com/kpertsch/d4rl) repository by following its installation instructions.
+Finally, install **spirl'sfork** of the [D4RL benchmark](https://github.com/kpertsch/d4rl) repository by following its installation instructions.
 It will provide both, the kitchen environment as well as the training data for the skill prior model in kitchen and maze environment.

 ## Example Commands